OpenVoiceOS/community-docs/docs/OCP.md

 - OCP integrates with MPRIS, it can be controlled from external apps, eg KdeConnect in your phone
 - OCP manages external MPRIS enabled players, you can voice control 3rd party apps without writing a skill for it via OCP
+- mycroft-core CommonPlay skill framework is disabled when OCP loads
+  - **WARNING**: this will be removed in ovos-core `0.1.0` or earlier
+- mycroft-core CommonPlay skills have an imperfect compatibility layer and are given lower priority over OCP skills
+  - **WARNING**: this will be removed in ovos-core `0.1.0` or earlier

 ## OCP Skills